oleander/Torrents/README.md

 You don't have to take care about exceptions, `Torrents` does that for you.

+## Restrictions

+TODO: What restrictions that are involved in using the gem.

 ## How do install

     [sudo] gem install torrents